 Focusing mostly on heterosexual dating and hookups, interviews investigate how interactions online and off are deeply gendered, and how dating apps can both reinforce these dynamics and try to break them.
 In interviews with queer people, they share their experiences using dating apps, pointing out how they can be valuable resources for LGBTQ+ individuals who are typically working with smaller dating pools and may prefer the discretion dating apps allow for.

 Although one couple in a serious relationship that started on Tinder date is interviewed, the film focuses on how the hookup culture surrounding dating apps correlates with infidelity, consensual polyamory, casual sex, and traditional sex roles for men and women.

 The film touches on the prevalence of pornography and how it can foster toxic expectations for IRL sex.
 It looks at how expectations for sexting are influenced by pornography, and the role that coercion too often plays in these exchanges.
-As sexting becomes more widespread, revenge porn, extortion, and cyberbullying occur and can have significant consequences.
+As sexting becomes more widespread, extortion and cyberbullying occur and can have significant consequences.